mmlak-0109/Make-Effective-Data-Visualization/README.md

 - Communicate a story or finding to an appropriate audience using interactive visualizations
 - Undergo the iterative process of creating a visualization, and build interactive visualizations with dimple.js or d3.js.

-The current draft of my visualization can be found here: https://bl.ocks.org/mmlak-0109/3bc60562b828c6f5fef58b97173330bf
+The first draft of my visualization can be found here: https://bl.ocks.org/mmlak-0109/3bc60562b828c6f5fef58b97173330bf The current draft can be found here: https://bl.ocks.org/mmlak-0109/dc7319d8c4a9df9cdcf393b4c6ada4e4

 Below is a full description of the project.
-It includes a summary or the dataset, a discussion on my design decisions, and three examples of feedback I recieved on the project.
+It includes a summary or the dataset, a discussion on my design decisions, and three examples of feedback I received on the project.

 Enjoy!